spec-framework/documentation/output/chapters/SpecReusability.pier.md

 The
-`initializeWidgets` method for this UI is quite similar of the ModelList method as the code [1\.6](#ex_protocolList_init) shows\.
+`initializeWidgets` method for this UI is quite similar to the method in ModelList, as the code [1\.6](#ex_protocolList_init) shows\.